Janet Duprey: Political career

 She was the 2010 Republican nominee when a potential primary challenger’s petitions were thrown out in New York State Appellate Court based on case-law regarding sufficiency of verbiage describing office being sought.

 She then faced Rudy Johnson, a former energy analyst and small businessman, in the general election, which she won with 59 percent of the vote.
 Duprey did not seek re-election in 2016.

 Positions

-Duprey supports gay and lesbian rights and voted in favor of a bill to introduce same sex marriage in New York State.
+Duprey "had a well-established record as her party’s most socially liberal representative in Albany".

-Duprey sponsored a resolution to create a day of awareness for individuals diagnosed with Asperger syndrome.
+Duprey supports gay and lesbian rights and voted in favor of same sex marriage legislation.
+In 2013, Duprey was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage in the Hollingsworth v.
+Perry case.